STAFF AND INTERNS

 Community and Youth Programming Manager

 We officially welcomed Evan to our staff as Community and Youth Programming Manager after their multiple roles with TransFamily Support Services since graduating from high school in 2016.
 As a part of their work with TFSS, Evan has shared their story with hundreds over the years about navigating the world — first as a nonbinary student and now as a young professional — notably speaking at conferences such as the Human Rights Campaign (HRC)’s Time to Thrive 2019, Gender Odyssey 2018 and 2019, National Education Association (NEA)’s LGBTQ+ Educational Issues Conference 2019 and Boost Collaborative Conference in 2019 and 2021.
 They also assisted in the training of San Diego Superior Court’s Judges, as well as within organizations and institutions like National Alliance on Mental Illness (NAMI), San Diego State University and CalState University San Marco Nursing Programs, Girl Scouts of America, and Big Brother Big Sister.
 They received their Bachelor’s in Social Work from San Diego State University in 2021 and hope to dedicate their post-college career fully to continued education and policy reform to continue creating a safer world for trans and gender-nonconforming youth.
 Most recently, Evan received the Leon L. Williams Human Relations Commission Youth Award which is given out by the County of San Diego Commission.

 A community organizer at heart, Martin comes to TFSS with a quiver of talents in both communications and leadership.
-Having worked as an organizer on the 2020 Elizabeth Warren Presidential campaign, held leadership positions in the grocery industry, now serves as the Youth Program Coordinator for TFSS in addition to heading up all marketing and communication efforts.
+Having worked as an organizer on the 2020 Elizabeth Warren Presidential campaign, held leadership positions in the grocery industry, now serves as the Operations Manager for TFSS in addition to heading up all marketing and communication efforts.
 With an educational background in Political Sciences, Martin combines their professional experience with a focus on listening to the trans, non-binary and gender non-conforming community, and bolstering the community up from within.

 Martin works tirelessly to secure safe online spaces for community youth and adults via group-chatting platform, Discord, while developing content and engagement experiences for clients and the TFSS community, as well as providing key assistance in leading organizational operations and structure.